microsoft/DiceWeb/CentennialApp/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-The UwpNetNativeApp project is a sample C# app that can be uploaded to Microsoft Partner Center.
+The CentennialPackaging and CentennialApp projects are a sample C# desktop bridge app that can be uploaded to Microsoft Partner Center.

 ## Prerequisites